ErikVeland/GlassCodeAcademy/docs/TECH_STACK.md

    - Easy to add new learning modules

 3. **Performance & Simplicity**
-   - JSON data files for fast content delivery
+   - Database-first approach for fast content delivery
-   - No database setup required
+   - Caching with Redis for improved performance
    - Lightweight and efficient

 4. **Production-Ready Infrastructure**
    - NGINX gateway for professional deployment
-   - Systemd services for reliability
+   - Containerized services for reliability
    - SSL/TLS support for security

 5. **Developer Experience**